-In performing their duties, the members of the Supervisory Board are guided by the interests of ABN AMRO and its businesses, taking due consideration of the legitimate interests of all ABN AMRO's stakeholders, including its clients, savers and deposit holders, shareholders, holders of depositary receipts, employees and the society in which ABN AMRO operates.
-Specific powers are vested in the Supervisory Board, including the right to approve certain decisions taken by the Executive Board.
+In performing their duties, the members of the Supervisory Board are guided by the interests of ABN AMRO and its businesses, taking the legitimate interests of all of ABN AMRO's stakeholders (such as its clients, savers and deposit holders, shareholders, holders of depositary receipts, employees and the society in which ABN AMRO operates) into due consideration.
+Specific powers are vested in the Supervisory Board, including the approval of certain decisions taken by the Executive Board.